 Emerald Sky cruising the Rhine. * Photo: Emerald Waterways

-Snapshot: Emerald Waterways is the newest river cruise line in Europe having started up in 2014 and now operating a fleet of five identical riverboats with two more due in spring 2017.
+Emerald Waterways is the newest river cruise line in Europe having started up in 2014 and now operating a fleet of seven similar riverboats.
 Known as Evergreen Waterways in Australia, the line is a division of Scenic, a multifaceted travel company.
 The price point is mid-range and the boats’ decor would fall into the modern minimalist style.